OIDC with Workspace

 https://<host>/api/teacher/login/oauth2/code/<registrationId> # Education license only

-When upgrading, add the scoped URIs to your existing Google OAuth client.
+When upgrading, add the scoped URIs to the existing Google OAuth client.
 The legacy URI keeps working but is deprecated and will be removed in a future release. <registrationId> is the OIDC configuration UUID shown in Relution.

 Notes